 If you have not been to Bishop before, check out the Bishop Chamber of Commerce website for local info.

-Rockfax’s Bishop Area Hot Springs might be just what you need after a long day on the trail.
+Rockfax’s Bishop Area Hot Springs (PDF) might be just what you need after a long day on the trail.

 GENERAL INFORMATION ABOUT OUR TRIPS

 (Also see our “Welcome to Sierra Mountain Center” homepage.)

 We pride ourselves on a personal touch on all our trips.
 A small group size is not only more efficient but allows for more on one instruction and attention, and more time spent climbing, rather than belaying.
 Obviously the ratio or group size that we can guide affects our prices.
 You may find organizations willing to take parties of three clients, or even more up technical routes, at a lower cost, but we do not.
 We believe that value is not simply the lowest cost, but rather, the best possible experience.